Updated 14/11/2024

 The big dog vs. small dog debate goes on - below find a few reasons why lovers of big dogs have decided that big dogs are the best, period.

-• Calm temperament.
-Big dogs tend to be more predictable in nature, more stable, gentle, and better with strangers and children than small dogs.
+- Calm temperament.
+Big dogs can be more predictable in nature, more stable, gentle, and better with strangers and children than small dogs.

-• Easy to train.
-Some larger dog breeds are more obedient, more intelligent, less stubborn and easier to train than smaller dogs.
+- Easy to train.
+Some larger dog breeds - especially working breeds - are more obedient, more intelligent, less stubborn and easier to train than smaller dogs.

 Big dog cons